Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Kentucky's record against the spread so far this season is 16-15-0, while Kansas State's is 21-10-0.
-The Kentucky Wildcats have hit the over in 19 games, while Kansas State Wildcats games have gone over 16 times.
-The teams score 150.1 points per game, 4.6 more points than this matchup's total.
-Kentucky is 6-4 against the spread and 6-4 overall in its last 10 games, while Kansas State has gone 6-4 against the spread and 6-4 overall.
+Kentucky has compiled a 16-15-0 record against the spread this season, while Kansas State is 21-10-0.
+In terms of hitting the over, games involving the Kentucky Wildcats are 19-12-0 and the Kansas State Wildcats are 16-15-0.
+The teams combine to score 150.1 points per game, 5.6 more points than this matchup's total.
+In the past 10 games, Kentucky has a 6-4 record against the spread while going 6-4 overall.
+Kansas State has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.